MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-2-OperationsandFunctions.md

 # Operations and Functions #

 Q# programs consist of one or more *operations* which describe side effect which quantum operations can have on quantum data and one or more *functions* which allow to modify classical data.
-In contrast to operations this are functions, which are used to describe purely classical behavior and do not have any effects besides computing classical output values.
+In contrast to operations, functions are used to describe purely classical behavior and do not have any effects besides computing classical output values.

 Each operation defined in Q# may then call any number of other operations, including the built-in primitive operations defined by the language.
 The particular way in which these primitive operations are defined depends on the target machine.
 When compiled, each operation is represented as a .NET class type that can be provided to target machines.